evageck/System_Architecture_Diagram.pdf/README.md

 - The set up will require Apple Mac computers and the software MAMP, NAMO, TextEdit and have access to the mac operating system Terminal.

-### 2. IP assignments
+### 2. Assign LAN IP addresses

-  - The LAN will use the IP address range of `192.168.0.0/26` which is Class C since it supports a smaller network and that is all we need for this set up.
+  - The LAN that I will describe the set up for will use the IP address range of `192.168.0.0/26` which is Class C since it supports a smaller network and that is all we need for this set up.
 A subnetwork (subnet) defines the specicifc segment of our network and gives us a ranage of 64 IP addresses.
 The number 64 comes from an IPv4 IP address which is 32 bits long and the /26 represents bits reserved for the network portion so the leftover 6 bits available are used for available host addresses (32-26=6).
 The number of avialble IP addresses for hosts is determined by the 6 bits which we take the number two and sqare it by 6 and 2^6 = 64 addresses in total.
 The subnet mask is `255.255.255.192` for this IP address since this is how the binary form of the subnet trasnlates into decimal.
-The first usable address is `192.168.0.1` and is reserved as our default gateway.
+The first usable address is `192.168.0.1` and is reserved as our default gateway which is the device that acts as an acceess point for a network to communicate with devices or networks outside of its own LAN which in our case will be a router.
+All devices on the LAN will need to have this default gateway set into its configuration.
-  - A second LAN will be using the IP address range of `176.16.0.0/24` is a Class B address since it supports a larger network.
+  - There is a second LAN will be using the IP address range of `176.16.0.0/24` is a Class B address since it supports a larger network.
 Our subnet gives us a range of 256 usabke IP addresses since we take the 32-24=8 bits usable for hosts addresses then 2^8=256.
 Our subnet mask is 255.255.255.0 because this is the decimal from of the /24 subnet.
+The default gateway IP will be 176.16.0.1 which will be input into router and all devices on the LAN.

-### 3. Add end devices
+### 3. Connect end devices to switch
+- We will have two MAC computers that we connect to the switch using ethernet cables in ports next to each other.
 - In the LAN done within the IP address range `192.168.0.0/26` we set up two mac books and assigned the IP addresses `192.168.

 ### 4. Add switch